Being a Girl in STEM

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.

-February 11th is the second International Day of Women and Girls in Science, so I thought I'd share my experience on this topic.
+February 11th is International Day of Women and Girls in Science, so I thought I'd share my experience on this topic.
 I've always been interested in science, since I was a little kid.
 I always used to collect those chemistry kits that let you do fun experiments and I'd never stop asking questions!
 So it was a no-brainer that I'd be doing science when I got older.
 For my Leaving Cert I took chemistry and biology.
 Due to lack of demand, there was no physics option available in my school during my year.
 I wanted to get into a general science course but the Leaving Cert didn't go as planned, and I ended up in a Nanotechnology course.

 Nanotechnology is the study of really small science, manipulating matter on the atomic scale.
 It has so many different career options, and the possibilities of nano are endless.
 It's heavily based in physics and chemistry, with nano tying the two subjects together.
 Physics isn't popular at all with girls, and because of that there were very few girls in the courses compared to the number of guys.
 This can be a bit intimidating at first, especially since I attended an all-girls secondary school.
 It was as if I went from that to an all-boys college!
 The chemistry courses had a much more balanced ratio of boys and girls, and the biology course was mostly girls.